 Dr. Stephen M. Folga leads the Infrastructure Systems Modeling group in Argonne National Laboratory’s Decision and Infrastructure Sciences division, where he leads projects related to infrastructure assurance, such as methodologies for natural gas and petroleum fuels infrastructure assessments and estimating the potential consequences of component disruption and the time needed to return disrupted components into service.

 Dr. John R. Hummel is the lead for Integrated Resiliency Analyses in the Decision and Infrastructure Sciences Division at Argonne National Laboratory.
 He is also the developer of the Analysis of Resiliency for Integrated System Effectiveness (ARISE)framework for assessing societal and regional resiliency.

-Iain Hyde is the Deputy Director of the National Preparedness Analytics Center within the Decision and Infrastructure Sciences Division at Argonne National Laboratory.
-In his role, he leads a portfolio of national preparedness, disaster recovery, and community resilience projects supporting FEMA and the Department of Commerce.
+Iain Hyde is the Director of the National Economic Research and Resilience Center and the National Preparedness Analytics Center at Argonne National Laboratory.
+In his role, he leads a portfolio of economic development, national preparedness, disaster recovery, and community resilience projects.

 Deputy Division Director/Infrastructure Security & Risk Analytics Group Lead